mmgonnar/web_project_around_react/README.md

 ## Description

-This project is part of the _TripleTen_ web development bootcamp curriculum.
+This project is part of the [TripleTen](https://tripleten.com/es-mex/) web development bootcamp curriculum.
 It showcases the skills and techniques learned throughout the course, demonstrating proficiency in front-end development using React.

 Around The U.S. is an interactive web application that allows users to explore and share interesting locations across the United States.
 It serves as a practical application of modern web development concepts and best practices, including responsive design, component-based architecture, and API integration.

 ## Features

-- Jacques Cousteau's profile with an "Edit" button to update the profile information.
+- User's profile with an "Edit" button to update the profile information and avatar.
-- A list of attractive cards that can be liked with the "Like" button.
+- A list of attractive cards that can be liked with the "Like" or "Deleted" button.

 ## Techniques Used

-- Responsive design: The web application is designed to be responsive and work well on various screen sizes, from mobile devices to desktop computers.
+- **Responsive design:** The web application is designed to be responsive and work well on various screen sizes, from mobile devices to desktop computers.
-- BEM methodology: The CSS classes follow the Block Element Modifier (BEM) naming convention for better organization and maintainability of styles.
+- **BEM methodology:** The CSS classes follow the Block Element Modifier (BEM) naming convention for better organization and maintainability of styles.
-- Flexbox: Used for creating flexible and responsive layouts throughout the application.
+- **Flexbox:** Used for creating flexible and responsive layouts throughout the application.
-- Grid layout: Implemented for organizing card elements in a responsive grid structure.
+- **Grid layout:** Implemented for organizing card elements in a responsive grid structure.
-- Event handling: JavaScript is used to handle user interactions such as button clicks and form submissions.
+- **Event handling:** JavaScript is used to handle user interactions such as button clicks and form submissions.
-- State management: React's useState hook is utilized to manage the application's state, including user information and card data.
+- **State management:** React's useState hook is utilized to manage the application's state, including user information and card data.
-- Component-based architecture: The application is built using React components, promoting reusability and modularity.
+- **Component-based architecture:** The application is built using React components, promoting reusability and modularity.
-- Popup modals: Implemented for editing profile information and viewing enlarged images.
+- **Popup modals:** Implemented for editing profile information and viewing enlarged images.
-- Form validation: Client-side form validation is used to ensure data integrity before submission.
+- **Form validation:** Client-side form validation is used to ensure data integrity before submission.
-- API integration: The application communicates with a backend API to fetch and update user and card data.
+- **API integration:** The application communicates with a backend API to fetch and update user and card data.

 ## Installation